 Since September 2019, Bahador is a Senior Scientist and Director of Crowd Cognition Lab in Department of Psychology at Ludwig Maximilian University in Munich, Germany and Prof of Social Neuroscience at Department of Psychology at Royal Holloway University of London UK.
 Before coming to Munich, he spent a year in Berlin as a visiting Humboldt Fellow at the Centre for Adaptive Rationality (ARC) at Max Planck Institute for Human Development.
-His background combines medicine (Tehran) with cognitive neuroscience (London, UCL) leading to a research programme to look at how humans interact socially and make joint decisions.
+His background combines medicine (Tehran) with cognitive neuroscience (London, UCL) leading to a research programme to look at how humans interact socially with one another and with autonomous AI.

 Bahador was born in Tehran in late 70s and grew up living in various cities in Iran.
 He went to Tehran University of Medical Sciences (1995-2003) and qualified as a GP before leaving Iran in 2004 for London.
 There he did a PhD in Psychology and Neuroscience at University College London supervised by Vincent Walsh, Geraint Rees and Nilli Lavie.
 His thesis was titled “Attention without Awareness” and looked at consciousness and attention in visual perception.

 In 2008, he went to Denmark and did a 2-year postdoc in social cognition working with Chris Frith and Andreas Roepstorff.
 During this time he shifted his research focus from perception to social interactive decision making.
 In 2010 he came back to UK and started a British Academy postdoctoral fellowship in UCL hosted at Institute of Cognitive Neuroscience (ICN).